jlunabacilio/java-users-demo/README.md

 5. Ask to the copilot chat using next prompt: `Generate a get method with the path of /users`.
 6. Ask again for get by id, post, put and delete methods (functional code below).
-7. Test it building the _.jar_ file using next command: `mvn clean package` and run using: `ava -jar target/java-users-demo-1.0-SNAPSHOT.jar`
+7. Test it building the _.jar_ file using next command: `mvn clean package` and run using: `java -jar target/java-users-demo-1.0-SNAPSHOT.jar`

 ```java
 package com.demo;